gadossey/content-ops-starter/content/pages/index.md

   type: DividerSection
 - type: CarouselSection
   title: null
-  subtitle: What Our Customers Say About Us
+  subtitle: What Our Beneficiaries Say About Us
   items:
     - title: >-
-        “Switching to the Holy Cook stove has saved us money and reduced smoke in our kitchen.”
+        “Man and Man's cookstoves have greatly reduced our fuel costs and improved our quality of life.”
       tagline: Testimonial 1
-      subtitle: 'Maria Walters, Accra'
+      subtitle: 'Akosua Mensah, Kumasi'
       text: >-
-        The new stove is much more efficient and easy to use.
-We are very happy with it and the savings it brings.
+        With the new cookstoves, we use less charcoal and save more money.
+Plus, it's better for our health and the environment.
       image:
         url: /images/person-placeholder-light.png
-        altText: Maria Walters
+        altText: Akosua Mensah
         styles:
           self:
             borderRadius: full